kpreid/all-is-cubes/all-is-cubes-render/README.md

 All is Cubes is a “voxel game” where each block is made out of smaller blocks (one level of recursion).

-This particular package provides a raytracer which can render All is Cubes scenes, as well as types related to rendering in general.
+This particular package provides a raytracer which can render All is Cubes scenes, as well as types related to rendering by any means.

 [all-is-cubes]: https://crates.io/crates/all-is-cubes

 License